SODF2: IV Dissolution similarity of tablets made at two manufacturing sites

 The dissolution profiles for each unit are shown in Figure 23.5 below.
 Each of the 13 panels includes dissolution profiles for 12 tablets with symbols indicating individual observed dissolution values and lines joining corresponding Weibull model based predicted posterior mean values.

-Figure 23.7 provides a kernal density estimate of the posterior distribution of \(F_2\).
-The estimated posterior probability of similarity, the event \(F_2 > 50\), is thus 0.396, obtained as a simple counting exercise.
+Figure 23.7 provides a kernal density estimate of the posterior distribution of

 There is no universal regulatory standard for the minimum posterior probability of similarity, not should their be.
 From a scientific and risk management perspective, this minimum should depend on the consequences of non-similarity and decision errors in any particular application.
 However, this result seems low.
 Figure 23.6 below shows that the grand mean dissolution difference between sites at 5 minutes is greater than 10% which is consistent with the low posterior probability of similarity.